 - Stone warriors were placed on each corner of the tomb.

 - The overall shape of the Mausoleum at Halicarnassus was designed by Greek architects Satyros and Pytheos.

 - Much of the structure was shattered by a series of earthquakes.

-- Crusaders took over the city in the 13th They used many parts of the tomb to construct buildings.
+- Crusaders took over the city in the 13th century.
+They used many parts of the tomb to construct buildings.

 - It was the second longest surviving construction on the list, after the Pyramid of Giza.

 - Artemisia died two years after her husband’s death and the tomb was under construction at that time.

 - Mausolus descended from the local people so he spoke Greek and admired the Greek way of life and government.

 - He also found many cities of Greek design along the coast.

 You may cut-and-paste the below MLA and APA citation examples:

 Declan, Tobin. " Facts about Mausoleum at Halicarnassus for Kids ."
 Easy Science for Kids, Oct 2019.
 Web.
 14 Oct 2019. < https://easyscienceforkids.com/mausoleum-at-halicarnassus/ >.